 Public brain-dump of a writer, café hopper & occasional traveller.

 My name is Isabelle.
-I'm a travel writer by day and a fiction writer by night/weekends/basically, whenever I get the chance.
+I'm a freelance writer by day and a fiction writer by night/weekends/basically, whenever I get the chance.
 I like writing short stories, children’s fiction and lists... lots and lots of lists.
-This blog documents both my works of fiction and thoughts (slash rants) on writing, as well as a few bits and pieces of my travels.

 Welcome one and all on (no doubt) your segway from productivity!
 If you’re desperate to procrastinate successfully – which I’m sure you are as you’re already on this site rather than working – then you’ve come to the right place.
 The good news is, you’re already making good progress by not working and reading this instead.
 Jolly good!
 Shall we start?

 A good friend of mine recently put together a detailed and enlightening list of things she learnt on her way to 25 years of age.
 Inspired by this idea and just turning 25 myself, I decided to write a much less detailed and less enlightening list, but a list none-the-less.
 Here are a few small pieces of wisdom (or belated realisations, at the very least) that I’ve learnt in my short quarter-century of life so far.